 Interestingly, rather than appeal the case through the Oklahoma state system, Mrs. Lemmons (or her attorneys) went immediately to federal district court to assert her rights.
 So the decision first discusses whether the court had jurisdiction over the matter, deciding that it does because Mrs. Lemmons is seeking to enforce an individual right to benefits under federal law.

-Turning the the substance of the case, the court finds that the action is not a sham since an enforceable promissory note exists.
+Turning to the substance of the case, the court finds that the action is not a sham, since an enforceable promissory note exists.
 It rejects Oklahoma's argument that the note is worthless because it included a bar to assignment or resale, finding that the fact that it can't be sold on the open market does not mean that it has no value.

 Finally, the transfer of property to Mrs. Lemmons son in exchange for the note does not constitute a disqualifying transfer of assets because Mrs. Lemmons received the promissory note in return.

 What This Means in Massachusetts